-The following represents the preliminary Draft Budget and Work Program of the South Coast Air Quality Management District (AQMD).
-This proposal is available for public review and comment during the month of April.
-Two initial workshops are scheduled to discuss this year's proposal, one for the public on April 22nd, and one for the Governing Board on April 29-30th.
-A final Draft Budget and Work Program, which may include changes based on comments from the public and Board, will be presented for adoption at a public hearing scheduled for May 7, 2010.
+The following represents the Budget and Work Program of the South Coast Air Quality Management District (AQMD).
+The Draft Budget was available for public review and comment during the month of April and discussed at two workshops, one for the public on April 22, 2010 and one for the Governing Board on April 30, 2010.
+A final Draft Budget and Work Program, which included changes based on input from the public and Board, was presented for adoption at a public hearing on May 7, 2010.